 Frontage Area The area of a lot between the façade of a principal building and any front lot line(s), projected to the side lines of the lot.
 Frontage Type A distinct combination of façade and frontage area design features.
-Health Care Clinic The provision of health care services to patients or clients excluding inpatient or overnight care.
-Hospital A facility for the care and treatment of patients as licensed by the - Massachusetts Department of Public Health under MGL c.
+Health Care Clinic The provision of health care services to patients or clients Health Cale Clinic excluding in patient or overnight care.
+Hospital A facility for the care and treatment of patients as licensed by the Massachusetts Department of Public Health under MGL c.
 111, §51.
-Lot Coverage The ratio or percentage of a lot that is covered by principal buildings, outbuildings, accessory structures, and impervious paved surfaces including driveways, parking lots and sidewalks.
+Lot Coverage The ratio or percentage of a lot that is covered by principal 200 00 00 000 buildings, outbuildings, accessory structures, and impervious paved surfaces including driveways, parking lots and sidewalks.
 Modification The alteration or structural change of an existing structure and any change to the parking capacity of an existing parking lot.
 Office The administrative, professional, or clerical operations of a business and the provision of outpatient health services to patients or clients by appointment.
-Outbuilding A free-standing, fully enclosed structure for an accessory use or for activities customary to the principal use of land or a principal building.
+Outbuilding A free-standing, fully enclosed structure for an accessory use or for Outbuilding activities customary to the principal use of land or a principal building.
 Principal Building The primary building on a lot.
 Principal Entrance The addressed entrance to a building or commercial space.
 Recreational Facility The provision of public recreational services including bowling and billiards, and video arcades.
-Research & Development The analysis, testing, and development of ideas and technology including computer software, information technology, communications systems, transportation, and multi-media technology where the construction of prototypes may be an ancillary activity.
+Research & Development The analysis, testing, and development of ideas and technology Ĩ including computer software, information technology, communications systems, transportation, and multi-media technology where the construction of prototypes may be an ancillary activity.
 Residential The provision of living accommodations.
 Retail Sales The sale, lease, or rental of new or used goods to the ultimate consumer.
 Shrub, Large A multi-stemmed, woody plant with an expected mature height of six (6) feet.
-Shrub, Medium A multi-stemmed, woody plant with an expected mature height of four (4) feet.
+Shrub, Medium A multi-stemmed, woody plant with an expected mature height of Sindo, Medium four (4) feet.
 Shrub, Small A multi-stemmed, woody plant with an expected mature height of two (2) feet.
 Story The portion of a building located between the surface of a habitable floor and the surface of the habitable floor or roof next above.
-Story, Ground The lowest story of a building with a finished floor at or above the finished ground level next to a building at the facade.
-Story, Upper Any story above the ground story of a building.
+Story, Ground The lowest story of a building with a finished floor at or above the Story, Ground finished ground level next to a building at the facade.
+Stowy Upper Story, Upper Any story above the ground story of a building.
 Through Lot A lot fronting on two (2) or more improved ways, excluding a corner lot.

+For Discussion Purposes Only

-Tree, Canopy A deciduous tree with an expected mature height of thirty (30) feet or more.
-Tree, Evergreen An evergreen tree (conifer) with an expected mature height of twenty (20) feet or more.
-Tree, Understory A deciduous tree with an expected mature height of twenty (20) feet or more.
-Visitor Accommodations The provision of temporary lodging in guest rooms or guest units for a fee.
+Tree, Canopy A deciduous tree with an expected mature height of thirty (30) feet

+or more.

+Tree, Evergreen An evergreen tree (conifer) with an expected mature height of

+thirty (30) feet or more.

+Tree, Understory A deciduous tree with an expected mature height of less than thirty

+(30) feet.

+Visitor Accommodations The provision of temporary lodging in guest rooms or guest units

+for a fee.

-§240-24.1.9 Standards for all Districts
+§240-24.1.5 Standards for all Districts